Are you a tourism professional seeking great gastronomic experiences for your clients?

 Thrace: The Quiet Frontier

 In Greece’s far northeast, Thrace remains under the radar — but not for long.
-The region’s cool climate and coastal influence are perfect for fresh, aromatic reds and rosés produced from local grapes.
+The region’s cool climate and coastal influence are ideal for producing fresh, aromatic reds and rosés from local grapes.

 Wine Production Techniques